lyloiiis123-create/Deco2017_A1_blog/posts/2026-04-17-second-blog.md

 ---

-Title: Defining Core Functional Requirements: What is Essential and What is Optional?
+title: "Defining Core Functional Requirements: What is Essential and What is Optional?"

-Date: 2026-04-17
+date: 2026-04-17

-Author: Yan LIU
+author: "Yan LIU"

-Summary: Identifying essential features and managing scope through prioritization and trade-offs.
+summary: "Identifying essential features and managing scope through prioritization and trade-offs."

-Tags:
+tags:
   - functional-requirements
   - scope
   - design-decisions
 ---

 Following the previous article's initial exploration of user needs, the next step is to define the application's functional requirements.
 A key challenge in this process is distinguishing between core and optional functions.
 Failure to do so risks exceeding the project's feasible scope and reducing design clarity.